-Implementation of and strict adherence to infection control measures - including hand hygiene, contact precautions, environmental cleaning, proper reprocessing of medical devices, adequate microbiological laboratory capacity and sufficient capacity for contact isolation - are the basis for preventing transmission of multidrug-resistant bacteria such as CRE for both infected and colonised patients.
+Appropriate hand hygiene compliance is considered fundamental to all infection prevention and control programmes and for the control of cross-transmission of many pathogens, including CRE.
+Contact precautions are also an important component of the infection prevention and control measures necessary to control healthcare-associated infections and other infections.
+Contact precautions include appropriate patient placement, use of personal protective equipment (including gloves and gowns), limitation of transport and movement of patients, use of disposable or dedicated patient care equipment, and prioritisation of cleaning and disinfection of patient rooms.
 Prompt notification of the clinical team and of the infection prevention and control/hospital hygiene team is essential in order to implement timely infection control precautions.
 For healthcare settings other than acute care, the control measures implemented should be proportionate to the risk of CRE transmission to other patients.